 A selection of historic maps, including the early Ordnance Survey maps and the Gillingham and East Stour tithe maps were viewed in the Dorset History Centre in Dorchester during the preparation of this report.
-A selection of maps are presented in Appendix E. Due to copyright issues it has not been possible to reproduce all images here.
-The mapping evidence indicates that the boundaries of the development site have been historically defined by the courses of the Rivers Stour and Lodden, Cole Street Lane and the course of Fern Brook.
+A selection of maps is presented in Appendix E. Due to copyright issues it has not been possible to reproduce all images here.
+The mapping evidence indicates that the boundaries of the development site have been historically defined by the courses of the River Lodden and Cole Street Lane with New Road and Shaftesbury Road forming the western and eastern boundaries.
 Much of the northern boundary is defined by industrial and residential encroachment from Gillingham over the course of the 20th century.
 The remainder of the Park Farm area is defined by field boundaries extant in the mid-19th century.
 Mapping from the 17th century indicates that the proposed development area comprised a partially enclosed rural hinterland to Gillingham.
 By the mid-19th century the rest of the area had been enclosed but little other change is apparent.
-Subsequently a railway line was installed to the north of the area and in the 20th century there was some industrial and residential encroachment to the south of Gillingham.
-Otherwise the proposed development has remained a rural hinterland for the post-medieval and contemporary periods.
+Subsequently a railway line was installed to the north of the area and in the 20th century there was some industrial and residential encroachment for the post-medieval and contemporary periods.